 Charger counts are updated quarterly by combining CEC voluntary survey results with public and shared private chargers listed by the Alternative Fuels Data Center (AFDC) and PlugShare.
+Dashboard is best viewed from a computer.
 Visit full page layout of dashboard, download data, or return to the dashboard collection page.

 Chargers, often referred to as electric vehicle supply equipment, are manufactured units that safely deliver electricity to charge the battery of a plug-in electric vehicle.
 A charger may have one or multiple connectors.

 Public chargers are located at parking space(s) designated by a property owner or lessee to be available to and accessible by the public.

 Shared private chargers are located at parking space(s) designated by a property owner or lessee to be available to, and accessibly by, employees, tenants, visitors, and residents.
 Examples include workplaces and shared parking at a multifamily residence.

 Private chargers are located at parking space(s) that are privately owned and operated, often dedicated for a specific driver or vehicle (for example, a charger installed in a garage of a single-family home).